hchou3/SVproject1hchou/README.md

 Has the option to run with delays and without delays.
 Delays are calculated from values for xor/or/buf/and gates provided to me by Texas Instruments, am currently waiting for the link to reference the pages I was provided.

+Yosys Synthesis: Comment out all test benches and comment out all modules in the design file except the one that is being synthesized.

+Icarus: Comment out all test benches except the test bench being used